|Coop Name: Coop Italia Società Cooperativa||N° of Employees: 56700|

 In 1995, Coop Italia reached another milestone, introducing its first private label Fair Trade product (coffee) under the Solidal brand, which it has since extended to include chocolate, cane sugar, bananas, rice and clothing.

-Theyre made using organic, Fairtrade-certified cotton produced by a cooperative of farmers in India, and sewn together by 70 women in Kerala who receive an additional 0.50 contribution towards a fund that pays for their healthcare and nursery school for their children for each item they create.
+They’re made using organic, Fairtrade-certified cotton produced by a cooperative of farmers in India, and sewn together by 70 women in Kerala who receive a contribution towards a fund that pays for their healthcare and nursery school for their children for each item they create.